Anupam Tripathi

 This overthinking–control–resistance cycle often develops slowly and unconsciously.
 Neither parent nor teen intends to create conflict.
 Yet both feel misunderstood.

 The more a parent overthinks, the more they monitor, correct, or intervene.
 The more a teen feels monitored, the more they withdraw or push back.
-That resistance then increases parental anxiety — reinforcing the original fear.
+That resistance then increases parental anxiety, reinforcing the original fear.

-Step 1: Recognize the Anxiety Trigger
+Step 1: Recognise the Anxiety Trigger

 Parents must first identify what fuels their overthinking: